rheimbuch/dm-persevere-adapter/README.txt

 A DataMapper adapter for Persevere (http://www.persvr.org/)

+This requires the persevere gem (http://github.com/irjudson/persevere) which provides a ruby interface to Persevere.

 == Usage

 DM Persevere Adapter is very simple and very similar to the REST